ufukty/gohandlers/docs/reference/glossary/validation-and-custom-types.md

 -   Know how to parse themselves from strings (e.g., from URL/query params)
 -   Know how to validate themselves

-gohandlers detects and uses these interfaces automatically:
+Gohandlers detects and uses these interfaces automatically:

 -   `FromRoute(string) error`
 -   `FromQuery(string) error`